Install

 Auto-detection

 eno detects common application types and starts an appropriate development server automatically.
-Or, you can specify a custom command with eno add -c "command".
+Or, specify a custom command with eno add -c "command".

 Configuration